 I have watched and followed every season and episode of “Big Brother” since its inception in 2000.
+The summer of 2023 designates 25 seasons!
+I can’t believe it’s been that long.
 Now don’t judge me.
 It’s one of my guilty pleasures.
 Look, I don’t get on you about some of that shit you watch!
 But if you, too, are a fan of this particular reality TV show, maybe you will understand and appreciate my comments about it.
 Anyway, due to my devotion, I have learned a few things about how to play the game.

 But if I were a contestant/houseguest on the show, I would attempt to use the unheard-of tactic of complete honesty with the other players.
 On the very first day in the House, I would lay out my game plan and tell the others exactly what to expect from me.
 I would never intentionally lie to anybody, and when they are convinced that I am always truthful, then they might tend to believe everything I say.
 Truth and honestly could be contagious if given the chance, but I suppose that would be too much to hope for.

 Every season the new contestants come on claiming that they are big fans of the show and have watched it every season.
 Then why don’t they learn from past seasons how to play the game?
 The players are always forming alliances and promising each other that they will protect them and never nominate them for eviction.
 So they are already lying.
 Then they feel all betrayed when somebody that they trusted eventually turns on them, as they always do.
 As there can be only one winner, everyone will be put out eventually.
 They never seem to get that little fact.
 They act surprised and hurt when they catch somebody in a lie or when they go against their word.
 “He lied right to my face!“ Well, duh!
 You chose to believe him, so don’t blame him for telling you what you wanted to hear.